phamhanh/TempehWarden/README.md

 for monitoring wine cellars, kegerators/keezers, humidors, meat cellars, refrigerators, etc. for optimal temperature and humidity.
-If these values are out of range, CellarWarden can be set to send alarm emails and text messages to designated users.&nbsp;</p>
+If these values are out of range, TempehWarden can be set to send alarm emails and text messages to designated users.&nbsp;</p>
 <p></p>
-<p>CellarWarden now also provides
+<p>TempehWarden now also provides
 controllers for controlling temperature and humidity automatically, useful for maintaining wine cellar temperature and humidity, the temperature of a kegerator or keezer, or to control the temperature of